Questions? Call us today!

 6.5

-If we are unable to supply you with a Product or Service, for example because a Product is not in stock or a Service is no longer available or because of an error in the price on our Website as referred to in clause 14.5, we will inform you of this by e-mail and we will not process your order.
+If we are unable to supply you with a Product or Service, for example because a Product is not in stock, a Service is no longer available, or because of an error in the price on our Website as referred to in clause 15.5, we will inform you of this by email and we will not process your order.
 If you have already paid for the Products or Service, we will refund you the full amount as soon as possible.

 7.